 What would be the quickest solution to this problem.
 What are the costs involved, what documentation is required?

 Thank you for your payment.
 As I promised, I will be able to give you a 20% discount.

 I can make divorce for you, and after that we can file Property, Debts, and Visitation issues.
-Divorce proceeding will take 3-4 months.
+Divorce proceeding in Russia will take 3-4 months.
 You may resolve all issues (divorce, property, debts, and visitation issues) at the same time also.
 In that case you will get a divorce simultaneously with an order regarding custody and equitable distribution.
 Decisions of such cases usually take from 6-9 months in the courts of the Russian Federation.

 Please let me know whether you want to resolve these issues separately or simultaneously.